mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 RECOMMENDATIONS
 ---------------

-You should use read_only = True in the my.cnf file for the slave to ensure no accidental data changes such as INSERT, DELETE, UPDATE, etc. are permitted on the slave.
+You should use read_only = True in the my.cnf file for the slave to ensure no accidental data changes such as INSERT, DELETE, UPDATE, and so forth, are permitted on the slave.

 Use the :option:`--pedantic` and :option:`-vv` options for setting up replication on production servers to avoid possible problems with differing